Search

 The remaining birds are color-banded and radio-tracked by the International Crane Foundation (ICF) and partner biologists.
 Their general locations are not published in real time, deliberately, to protect them from disturbance and from the small number of poachers who still target the species.

-What you can reliably see at Three Lakes or Kissimmee Prairie: sandhill cranes (often in spectacular numbers), bald eagles, crested caracaras, wood storks, sandhill cranes’ courtship dance in late winter, snail kites if water’s right, and — if you stay until dusk — the chuck-will’s-widow and the chorus of pig frogs starting up.
+What you can reliably see at Three Lakes or Kissimmee Prairie: sandhill cranes (often in spectacular numbers), bald eagles — Three Lakes is one of Florida’s densest nesting strongholds — crested caracaras, wood storks, sandhill cranes’ courtship dance in late winter, snail kites if water’s right, and — if you stay until dusk — the chuck-will’s-widow and the chorus of pig frogs starting up.

 What it’s not